Maisy1900/EyeGazeDemo/README.md

 # 🧭 Quest Pro Typing Capture with Eyegaze and Hand Tracking

 This Unity project enables VR typing tracking using a **real physical keyboard** and the **Meta Quest Pro**'s hand tracking and eye gaze capabilities.
 It is designed for **data collection**, prototyping, and natural typing experiments in mixed reality.
+The main scene is EyeHands4TrackingWKeyboard.

 ---